0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-overview.md

 - **Issuer Application** to issue the Verifiable Credentials to an entity.

 - **Vault**: Based on HashiCorp, the Vault is used in the Issuer Node for providing key management services.
 It helps to secure sensitive data, such as the private key of the issuer, thus protecting them in a secure way.
-The Vault has been provided with a plugin called `vault-plugin-secrets-iden3`; this plugin is used to sign the data with [Baby Jubjub keys](https://docs.iden3.io/getting-started/babyjubjub/) that are stored in the Vault.
+The Vault has been provided with a plugin called `vault-plugin-secrets-iden3`; this plugin is used to sign the data with <a href="https://docs.iden3.io/getting-started/babyjubjub/" target="_blank">Baby Jubjub Keys</a> that are stored in the Vault.
 The `KS_Vault_Mount_Path` is an environment variable that we define in the Issuer Node's `config.toml` file and by providing its value...

 - **Redis**: Redis is used for caching the schemas that we use in the Issuer Node.
 The schemas are downloaded from IPFS and stored on Redis.
 This way, every time, the Issuer Node issues a Credential, it doesn't need to fetch the schemas from an external source; it can fetch it directly from Redis.
 This boosts the performance of the application.